alexandersandberg/alexandersandberg.com/Content/balance/manual.md

 1. [Workspaces and Projects (Pro)](#workspaces-and-projects)
 1. [Getting the most out of Balance](#tips)
 1. [Frequently Asked Questions](#faq)

-Balance is a time tracking app with a focus on work-life balance.
-The app is designed and developed by Alexander Sandberg.

 <p class="callout">Would you recommend Balance to others?
 Please consider <a href="https://apps.apple.com/app/id1637311725">writing a short review</a> in the App Store.
 It helps me and Balance a lot, and I reply to every review!</p>